UppASD/aiida-uppasd/docs/source/_user_guide/Installation.rst

     pip install -e .

-After the installation is finished, you need to use reentry to update AiiDA's entry point:
+After the installation is finished, you need to use reentry to update AiiDA's entry point (before that please make sure you have install and set the aiida profile correctly):

 .. code-block::